Kong/docs.konghq.com/app/_src/gateway/kong-plugins/queue/reference.md

 ---
-title: Batch Queuing Reference
+title: Plugin Queuing Reference
 content_type: reference
 ---

-This page is a reference for general batch queuing parameters that you can set for certain plugins.
+This page is a reference for general plugin queuing parameters that you can set for certain plugins.
 Set these parameters in the configuration file for your plugin.

 For more information, see the following plugin documentation: